duyfken/RedirectorPrivacyAlternatives/README.md

 Import [Redirector.json](../../blob/main/Redirector.json) into the [Redirector extension](https://github.com/einaregilsson/Redirector) in your Firefox or Chromium based browser to help maintain some of your privacy while enjoying content online.

 Instances used are examples only (chosen for uptime history primarily).
 Changing instance links to use https://fastsi.de/ is recommended, to ensure you are always redirected to a live instance.
-Some services such as Reddit/Youtube, I have farsi.de as the default to avoid Reddit/Youtube rate-limiting/blocking instances.
+Some services such as Reddit/Youtube, I have fastsi.de as the default to avoid Reddit/Youtube rate-limiting/blocking instances.

 | Original Website  | Privacy alternative used | Instance used
 | ------------- | ------------- | ------------- |